 Like many plants, blackberries can be propagated and used to grow new sprouts.
-These sprouts can be used to increase your collection or given to blackberry-loving friends and family who want to grow their own, too!
-When to propagate your blackberries will depend on the method you choose to use, so make sure you follow along the propagation method as closely as possible for the best chance at success.
+These sprouts can be used to increase your collection or given to blackberry-loving friends and family who want to grow their own too!
+When to propagate will depend on the technique you choose to use, so make sure you follow these methods of propagation as closely as possible for the best chance at success.
 Without further ado, here's how to propagate blackberries.

-One of the most common ways of propagation works for blackberries, too.
+One of the most common plant propagation methods works for blackberries, too.
 Propagating blackberries from cuttings is fairly straightforward and can be done with either stem or root cuttings, depending on your long-term goal.
-Root cuttings are the ones most commonly used for propagating blackberries and should be done during the plant’s dormancy in the fall.
-The cuttings you take should be about 3 to 6 inches long, with straight cuts made close to the crown of the plant and an angled cut farther away.

 Propagating blackberries from suckers is one of the best ways to root the plant.
 Suckers are baby plants (in this case, baby blackberry plants) that grow horizontally from the roots of the parent.
 These are often the best way to propagate a new plant because they’re already on their way to being one!

 When removing suckers, be sure to do so as close to the ground as possible, and be careful.
-It’s still a baby plant and you wouldn’t want to damage it or do anything to cause it to not be viable.
+It’s still a baby plant, and you don't want to damage it or do anything to cause it to not be viable.
 If the sucker plant doesn’t have its own root system yet, it isn’t grown enough to be removed.
-But if it does have its own root system, you should be able to safely separate it from the parent plant and replant it elsewhere in your garden.
+If it does have its own root system, you should be able to safely separate it from the parent plant and replant it elsewhere in your garden.
 Use a small hand shovel to dig around the base of the plant to remove the sucker without causing damage.

-The other successful method for propagating blackberries is called tip layering.
+Another successful method for propagating blackberries is called tip layering.
 This works by pinning the tip of a stem into the ground, covering it with some soil, and caring for it until there’s enough of a new root system to cut the new plant away from the parent.
-People usually do tip layering in the late summer/early fall.
-The tips should be left pinned in and covered throughout the winter, and by spring you should have a good enough root system to separate the new plant from the parent.
-Be sure to check before you separate, though, in case it needs more time to become an established plant!
-You don’t want to separate it too early and negatively affect its growth.

 With just a little bit of luck and some proper care, you’ll have no trouble propagating and growing new blackberry plants so that you'll have fresh berries all growing season long next year!